wp-plugins/robo-gallery/readme.txt

 = Do you have some limits for images amount in gallery? =

 No, we don't have any limits for amount of the images in gallery

+= How to change font size of the gallery image caption? =

+In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview

+= Do you have some limit for images size in gallery? =

+No, we don't have any limits for image size in our gallery.

 = How to insert gallery into Wordpress page or post? =